boldport/ananas/README.md

 # License

-This project is distributed under the CERN Open Hardware License v1.2.
-See LICENSE for details.
+This project is distributed under the MIT Licence See LICENSE for details.